gabors-data-analysis/da-coding-rstats/00_example/README.md

 ## Further material

   - More materials on the case study can be found in Gabor's *da_case_studies* repository: [ch08-life-expectancy-income](https://github.com/gabors-data-analysis/da_case_studies/tree/master/ch08-life-expectancy-income)
-  - Partially related is Chapter 3 from [James-Witten-Hastie-Tibshirani (2013) - An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/)
+  - Coding and simple linear regression: partially related is Chapter 3 from [James-Witten-Hastie-Tibshirani (2013) - An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/)
+  - On ggplot and transforming variables, see Chapter 3.5-6 and Chapter 5.6 [Kieran H. (2019): Data Visualization](https://socviz.co/makeplot.html#mapping-aesthetics-vs-setting-them).
+For the homework, Chapter 5.4 can be handy.

 ## Folder structure